 Encryption and decryption are performed using the Linux kernel’s LUKS2 feature.
 This is the same technology routinely used for full disk encryption.
 The encrypted container is mounted directly through the kernel.
 Unlike other container formats, an encrypted container is not decrypted to disk in order to run it.

 System administrators who manage SingularityCE can use configuration files to set security restrictions, grant or revoke a user’s capabilities, manage resources and authorize containers etc.

-Configuration files and their parameters are documented for administrators documented here.
+Configuration files and their parameters are documented for administrators here.

 When running a container as root, Singularity can apply hardening rules using cgroups, seccomp, apparmor.
 See the ‘security options’ section of the user guide, and cgroups.toml documentation.